Tairua, New Zealand

 I live between crystal filled mountains and a beautiful surf beach!

-Good morning, Reina, and welcome to Vision and Verse, the Place for Art and Authors.
+Good morning, Reina, and welcome back to Vision and Verse, the Place for Art and Authors.
 It is a pleasure to have you with us this morning.
-I've admired your work for a long time.
+I admire your gorgeous artwork.
 How would you describe your artwork?

 Colourful, flowing, capturing essences of sea, earth, varied cultures, with a